-The most basic chicken salad is already high in protein due to the chicken, but I add a few extra steps in this recipe to increase the protein and make it a little healthier.
+The most basic chicken salad is already high in protein due to the chicken, but I add a few extra steps in this recipe to further increase the protein and fiber content.
 This high protein chicken salad is easy to prepare, customizable, and delicious!

 As part of my weekly ingredient prep, I always have canned beans rinsed, drained, and ready to use.
 In this recipe, I add black beans, which add an extra 21 grams of protein and 18 grams of fiber.
 They are also a good source of magnesium, potassium, iron, and zinc.
-Building on the southwest flavors, I made a high-protein roasted salsa verde sauce that’s a total flavor bomb!
+Building on the southwest flavors, I made a high-protein roasted salsa verde cottage cheese sauce that’s creamy and flavorful!

 High Protein Chicken Salad